EOEPCA/deployment-guide/docs/building-blocks/mlops.md

         ![Metrics](../img/mlops/metrics.jpeg)

+    !!! note
-    > If you don't see the run, but the script ran successfully, check that you are logged into the SharingHub via Gitlab and that the project is correctly tagged.<br>Refresh the browser view if necessary.
+        If you don't see the run, but the script ran successfully, check that you are logged into the SharingHub via Gitlab and that the project is correctly tagged.
+Refresh the browser view if necessary.

 ---